v 3.7.web 2025

 Polish Kings

-A popular decorative design, with distinctive kings and queens and stylised crowns with opposite-coloured finials.
+A popular decorative design, with distinctive kings and Queens and stylised crowns with opposite-coloured finials.

 They often have geometric patterns burnt on in pokerwork, or painted on.